Hyphen-ated/trackerserver/readme.md

 It requires a java runtime.
 I only tested with 8, but it probably works on 7.

-To run it, first register your application at https://www.twitch.tv/settings/connections
+To run it, first register your application at https://www.twitch.tv/settings/connections .
+You'll need to enter a redirect URI which is going to point to this service, and it should look something like http://kanye.space:8000/tracker/setup

 Set up a database with the schema in createdb.sql (only tested on postgres so far)